 Without the skin, humans would be susceptible to a myriad of pathologies.
 The organ acts as a protective barrier that limits the migration of microbes and chemicals into the body.
 Additionally, it plays an integral role in thermoregulation as it participates in evaporation in hyperthermic environments.
 Furthermore, neurons in the skin detect sensory input that helps with interacting with the environment.
 In the absence of this organ, the cellular water content would dramatically decrease as there would be no membrane to limit the loss of water from the exposed cells.
 Also, the subcutaneous tissue would be exposed to harmful ultraviolet light that enters the planet’s atmosphere.

-There are three general layers of the skin: the epidermis, dermis and hypodermis.
-Each layer can be further subdivided into constituent regions.
-The epidermis, which is the uppermost layer, is subdivided into the:
+There are three general layers of the skin, and from superficial to deep, they are the epidermis, dermis and hypodermis.
+Each layer can be further subdivided into their own constituent regions.

 - cornified layer (stratum corneum)